 - The Museum of Prehistoric Thira where you will get into the spirit of the civilisation that developed at Akrotiri.
 Here you can also admire the indelible colours of murals which remain in tact under the lava.

 - The Bellonias Foundation, the cultural centre of the island, stands out with its ochre and cypress green colours.

 - The Gyzis Mansion has copper engravings from the 16th – 19th centuries depicting scenes from local daily life.

 - The Santorini Orthodox Metropolitan Cathedral has wonderful religious paintings created by the Santorinian painter Christoforos Asimis when the church was built, following the earthquake of 1956.

 - The Catholic Cathedral, with its architecture and steeple, is impressive.

 - In the Folklore Museum, you can see a cave with the layers of lava deposits from the volcanic eruptions, as well as an authentic “kanava”.

 From Fira you can take the cable car to go down to the old port area.
-Or if the height worries you, you can take a ride on a donkey or for the extremely energetic, walk down the 588 steps.
+If the height worries you, you can take a ride on a donkey or for the extremely energetic, walk down the 588 steps.

-Fira is less crowded in the morning so to avoid the crowd, it would be better to visit in the morning.
+Fira is less crowded in the morning so to avoid the crowd, it is be better to visit in the morning.